xpportal/Plugin-Federation-Network/README.md

-# Plugin Federation Network (PFN) - ⚠️ EXTREMELY FIRST DRAFT NOT PRODUCTION READY ⚠️
+# Plugin Federation Network (PFN) - ⚠️ BETA - USE WITH CAUTION ⚠️

 A decentralized plugin distribution network that connects independent plugin publishers into a federated ecosystem.